simonaristovska0/statistical-modeling/README.md

 # Statistical Modeling Repository

-This repository contains two complementary projects in statistical modeling and data visualization, both implemented in Python and focused on demographic and population data analysis.
+This repository contains two of projects developed for the course of Statistical Modeling @ FCSE.

 ## Projects Overview